 Who Are Called to Business?

 All Christians are designed by God to change the world, but we all do it in different ways.
 For example God calls pastors to guide a church.
 He calls teachers to change the world by passing on knowledge.
-He calls doctors and nurses to care for the sick.
+He calls doctors and nurses to care of the sick.

 Business people are called by God to change the world by providing products and services.
 For example, He may call you to start a restaurant that changes the world with His life.
 A website that changes the world with His love.
 A secular job that changes the world with His hope.
 Jesus said: